applanga/applanga-cli/README.md

 It will then save all the data to a configuration file into the current directory with the name `.applanga.json`

-### Push & Pull translations
+## Push & Pull Translation Files

-The translations can now simply be pushed to and pulled from Applanga with the corresponding commands.
+The translations can simply be pushed to and pulled from Applanga with the corresponding commands.

 To push existing local translations to Applanga: